Derek Hagan: New York Giants

 Hagan was signed by the New York Giants on December 16, 2008, after running back Reuben Droughns was placed on injured reserve.
 His only touchdown that season came against the Washington Redskins.

 He was released on September 4, 2010, during final roster cuts.
 On November 16, 2010, the Giants resigned Hagan, following injuries to Giants receivers Steve Smith and Ramses Barden.
 He became an unrestricted free agent after the season.

-Oakland Raiders
+Oakland Raiders (first stint)

 Hagan was signed by the Oakland Raiders on August 6, 2011.
 He was released on November 2, 2011, when Oakland signed former Cincinnati Bengals wide receiver T. J. Houshmandzadeh.

 Buffalo Bills

 Hagan signed with the Buffalo Bills on November 22, 2011.
 He played in four games and collected 13 reception for 138 yards and one touchdown.
 He was resigned by the Bills on March 19, 2012, but was let go during final cuts.

 Oakland Raiders (second stint)

 On September 5, 2012, Hagan was signed again by the Oakland Raiders.